 By Elena Sterlin

-Elena Sterlin is Head of Health and Education Sector at the International Finance Corporation.
+Elena Sterlin is the Head of Health and Education at IFC.

 This article was originally published in the July 2019 issue of Healthcare Markets International, a publication of LaingBuisson Media.